-The site is surrounded on three (3) sides by properties that include the same Commercial Future Land Use designation and Commercial Intensive zoning.
+The Walmart site is surrounded on three (3) sides by properties that have the same Commercial Future Land Use designation and the same Commercial Intensive zoning.
 The Commercial Future Land Use designation and the Commercial Intensive zoning allow for a mixture of general, intense, and highway commercial uses.
-Compatibility with existing and future surrounding uses is established through the use of setbacks, buffers, landscaping, architectural design, and site design.
+The proposed Tire and Lube Express is located on the west side of the building, adjacent to Interstate 75.
+The use is separated from Interstate 75 by a landscaped buffer in excess of forty (40) feet wide and parking.
+Compatibility with surrounding properties is established through the appropriate location of the use, setbacks, buffers, landscaping, architectural design, and site design.
 Approval of the special exception will not result in detriment to adjacent land, the character of the zone district, or a reduction of land values.